 What advantages do business customers have?

-You will receive a connection to Pully’s FTTH fibre optic network at no charge and can then subscribe to offers from professional telecommunications providers tailored for business services.
+You will receive a connection to Pully’s point-to-point FTTH fibre optic network at no charge and can then subscribe to offers from professional telecommunications providers tailored for business services.
 The symmetric, stable and reliable bandwidth of > 1 Gbit/s, which is only available on our network, will be indispensable for businesses in the near future.

 What performance gain (added value) can I expect?

 Your connections for e-working, video conferences, internet, as well as remote access to company and partner networks become significantly more efficient.
-The FTTH fibre optic network provides ultrafast, symmetrical and reliable data transfer rates of > 1 Gbit/s.
+The point-to-point FTTH fibre optic network provides ultrafast, symmetrical and reliable data transfer rates of > 1 Gbit/s.

 Can the fibre optics also be used for services, such as dark fibre?